MassShootingTracker/shootingtracker/readme.md

 ### 4. Refresh data from google docs on app start

 The app pulls shooting data from `data/shootings.json`.
-To tell the app to pull the latest from google docs at start, use the flag `--refreshData`
+To tell the app to repopulate this file from google docs before the app starts, use the flag `--refreshData`

 `gulp run --refreshData` or `node index.js --refreshData`

 ### 4. Debugging:

-* Install node-inspector globally: `npm install -g node-instpector`
+* Install node-inspector globally: `npm install -g node-inspector`

 * Run: `gulp run --debug` or `node --debug index.js`